-The Raven Review is a quarterly literary magazine that seeks to publish exceptional writing.
-More specifically, we publish in three categories: short fiction, creative nonfiction, and poetry.
+The Raven Review is a quarterly literary magazine that publishes extraordinary poetry and short literary prose centered around the deep, dark, and emotional.
 We will begin to participate in Pushcart Prize nominations at the end of 2020.
 Submissions are accepted all year long, but they will be considered for the issue closest to the time in which the work was submitted.
 For reference, our submission and publication timeframes are as follows:

 Winter issue: mid-January